FoodS.U.R.E. is an exciting initiative that engages undergraduates at all ranks in research.

 4. Enabling interaction with faculty mentors and others doing research

-5. A better understanding of what it would be like as a graduate student
+5. A better understanding of what the research experience would be like as a graduate student

-A. The student finds a Food Science and Technology faculty advisor and engages in research for at least one semester: the area of research is completely up to the student.
-Advisor must agree to supervise the student during the agreed upon term of research (sign and date Form Appendix C)
+- Find a Food Science and Technology faculty advisor and engage in research for at least one semester.
+The area of research is completely up to the student.
+The advisor must agree to supervise the student during the agreed upon term of research (sign and date Form A)

-B. Student must register in FST 4999 (follow all requirements for CFAES Guidelines for Graduating with Research Distinction), Appendix A.
+- Register in FST 4999 and follow all requirements for CFAES Guidelines for Graduating with Research Distinction.
+Click here for guidelines.

-C. Student must comply with all safety and other regulations (such as human subjects etc.) that are necessary for research in the advisor’s laboratory.
-Online modules must be completed before beginning research.
+- Complete the CANVAS research pre-requisite module and relevant safety and other trainings (such as use of human subjects, etc.) that are necessary for research in the chosen advisor’s laboratory, prior to beginning research.

-E. Attend bi-weekly seminars led by FoodS.U.R.E. coordinator.
+- Attend bi-weekly seminars led by the FoodS.U.R.E. coordinators.
 Meetings should be attended throughout the duration of the research project.

-G. Apply for the $1000/project food science award. $500 will be directed to the faculty mentor’s laboratory (Appendix B) and $500 will be awarded to the student as a scholarship.
+- Apply for the $1750/project food science award. $750 can be directed to the FST faculty mentor’s laboratory (Form B) and $1000 can be awarded to the FST student as a scholarship.
 Student can be funded for only one project at a time but are eligible for multiple projects during their studies.

 Role of research faculty advisor:

 The faculty advisor agrees to mentor the undergraduate student in research for the duration of the project.
-Expectations for the research project need to be agreed upon between the student and faculty mentor (Appendix C).
-The faculty advisor will receive compensation in the amount of $500 per student per year to offset costs associated with that student’s research project (e.g. supplies, travel to meetings, disposables etc.).
-The student will receive $500/project for engaging in research.
+Expectations for the research project need to be agreed upon between the student and faculty mentor (Form C).
+The FST faculty advisor may receive compensation in the amount of $750 per student per year to offset costs associated with that student’s research project (e.g. supplies, travel to meetings, disposables etc.).
+The FST student may receive $1000/project for engaging in research.
 If the project requires additional funds, these will need to be sought elsewhere.